-But you don’t have to travel deep into the Australian Outback to learn more about Indigenous Australian culture.
+But you don’t have to travel deep into the Australian Outback to learn more about Indigenous Australian cultures.
 There are actually plenty of opportunities right here in Melbourne – or Naarm, the Wurundjeri name for this city.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).